 10 Worst States For Retirees In The United States

 Have you often wondered about the worst states for retirees in the United States?
 As you advance in age, your retirement should be seen as the golden chapter of your life.
+It is supposed to be a time for you to relax.
+You should enjoy your hobbies.
+Perhaps you can relocate to a more comfortable environment.

-It is supposed to be a time for you to relax, enjoy your hobbies, and perhaps relocate to a more comfortable environment.
-To sum it up, the key to a successful retirement is where you choose to retire. where you retire can significantly impact your quality of life.
+To sum it up, the key to a successful retirement is where you choose to retire.
+Where you retire can significantly impact your quality of life.

 Worst States For Retirees